 If you have had your Ecobee for quite a while, then check the power supply.

 However, if it’s a new thermostat, then there might be something wrong with the wiring.
-Check the device’s placement on the backplate – the wiring shouldn’t be loose or incorrect.
+Check the device’s placement on the backplate – the wiring connections should be snug and correctly terminated.

 There should be a C wire and the power R/Rc/Rh wire has to be connected to the Rc terminal.
 Ecobee3 is the only exception.